 Then use clean cloth and acetone or regular wet cloth to clean all the dust as well as stains on the countertop.
 After cleansing the top, you should also use acetone to wipe around the edges of the lower section of the countertop as debris or dust can hinder the adhesive prowess.

 You should allow the granite, wood or any other material to get dry after cleaning otherwise the adhesive might not work correctly on a wet surface.

 2.2 Now, flip the countertop and mark the areas where you will make holes for mounting the sink.
-Then with the help of electric drill make a hole for attaching clamps or screws and clean the hole area with acetone as it will make the surface smooth.
+Then with the help of an electric drill make a hole for attaching clamps or screws and clean the holed area with acetone as it will make the surface smooth.

 2.3 Apply an adequate amount of silicone or latex with the help of caulking gun around the top edges of the under-mount basin.
 To stay safe, you can even apply silicone on the edges of the hole that you have made on the countertop.
 Then precisely place the under-mount washbasin on the shaft of the countertop and check whether it is the center position.

 You can even take help from someone so that the washbasin can line up correctly with the hole on the countertop as they are quite heavy.
 Now, either you can apply a little amount of pressure or leave it as it is so that it can adhere appropriately to the silicone.